 The proponent will prepare a notice announcing the start of the planning process and outlining what is being proposed and how those who are interested can get involved.

-Preparing Draft ToR
+Preparing a Draft ToR

 The proponent first needs to create a plan setting out how it will consult with interested parties during the ToR preparation.
 The plan will include information such as consultation methods, who they intend to consult with, how to obtain the input received, and a strategy for resolving issues.
 Once a consultation plan for the ToR is developed

 , and the Notice of Commencement has been issued, the proponent can begin drafting the terms of reference.
 The proponent needs to consult with all interested parties and must record consultation activity in a formal Record of Consultation and submit it with the proposed ToR.
-Each ToR will be unique, but generally include the following information:
+Each ToR will be unique, but generally includes the following information:

 · Identifies the proponent